jason971122/Measuring-Aera-and-Perimeter-of-Brachiopod/README.md

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-**IF THIS REPO HELPS YOU, PLEASE DONT FORGET TO CITE THIS REPO: https://github.com/jason971122/Measuring-Aera-and-Perimeter-of-Brachiopod**
+**IF THIS REPO HELPS YOU, PLEASE DO NOT FORGET TO CITE THIS REPO: https://github.com/jason971122/Measuring-Aera-and-Perimeter-of-Brachiopod**